sous-chefs/line/TESTING.md

 - [ ] foodcritic .
   *  Check against the foodcritic rules
 - [ ] test kitchen
   *  Integration tests to use the resources.
-Please run the ubuntu-16.04 tests as the minimum acceptable level of testing.
+Please run the ubuntu-18.04 tests as the minimum acceptable level of testing.

 ### Github Pull Request Testing Check List

 - [ ] Circleci runs Dangerfile tests
   *  Test kitchen on ubuntu linux versions
-- [ ] Appveyor tests
-  *  Test kitchen on Windows 2012r2
-- [ ] Travis tests
   *  Test kitchen on centos and ubuntu linux versions
   *  Unit tests using rspec
   *  Lint tests using foodcritic and cookstyle